-The novel tells the story of what happened during the holocaust and second world war in Germany.
+The novel tells the story of what happened during the holocaust and the second world war in Germany.
 It was a hugely ambitious story with Death as the narrator which makes it unique in that aspect.
 Death lets us know what happened during those dark periods in Germany and the hardships experienced by human beings.
 At times, death expresses sorrow as having to collect so many souls, which usually happens when there is conflict and war in any nation.
 This is a unique trait in literature, giving death a compassionate attribute.

-Going through the novel with death as the narrator helps us understand it more as he explores the various emotions inherent in humans like love, kindness, cruelty, wickedness and more.
+Going through the novel with death as the narrator helps us understand it more as he explores the various emotions inherent in humans like love, kindness, cruelty, wickedness, and more.
 He tries to understand how human beings can be kind or loving to their fellow beings yet also have the capacity to be cruel and treat others inhumanly.
 He mentioned in the book that he has noticed that he is always overestimating and underestimating human beings but never quite getting the correct estimate.
-All these were in connection with the cruelty, suffering and death he saw in Germany that period.
+All these were in connection with the cruelty, suffering, and death he saw in Germany during that period.

 Again, death discusses how people are dying and what happens when he is collecting their souls helps to move young adults and indeed everyone from the level of reality to a deeper level of understanding.
-Death as the narrator frequently interrupts himself to give us foreshadowing of what is going to happen and who will die soon.
+Death as the narrator frequently interrupts himself to give us a foreshadowing of what is going to happen and who will die soon.
 He also talks about what happens when someone dies and how he collects their soul.
-He helps to appreciate our frailty and mortality as human beings, as death says, our life is a line with a beginning and an end.
+He helps us to appreciate our frailty and mortality as human beings, as death says, our life is a line with a beginning and an end.

-This was the reason why she was sending them to a foster family where she believed they would be better taken care of.
-After settling in with her foster family and making many friends there, the cruel fate that was depicted in the novel still catches on with her and her street was bombed and all her family and friends died.
+This was the reason why she was sending them to a foster family where she believed they would be better-taken care of.
+After settling in with her foster family and making many friends there, the cruel fate that was depicted in the novel still catches on with her, and her street was bombed and all her family and friends died.
 She only escaped because she was in the basement of the house, reading her books.

 The Book Thief is a story that shows heroism, love, sacrifice, friendship, kindness, courage, in the face of difficulties.
 This is a great novel that both adults and children will love to read even though it is graded as a young-adult novel.
 It is an exciting book that will keep you all night thinking about the themes and the messages that the author is passing across in the book.
 This is a life-changing book because it gives us a believable hope, the kind we see in Liesel.